sebastian-adam/pizza/README.md

 ## Specifications

-* The program should correlate disparate pizza sizes to unique prices.
+* The program should associate pizza sizes with unique prices.
+  * Ex.
+Input: "small"
+  * Ex.
+Output: 12
-* The program should correlate disparate pizza toppings to unique prices.
+* The program should associate pizza toppings with unique prices and sum them.
+  * Ex.
+Input: "pepperoni"
+  * Ex.
+Output: 2
+  * Ex.
+Input: "pepperoni, pineapple"
+  * Ex.
+Output: 3
-* The program should require a selection of pizza size and disregard an empty value for toppings.
+* The program should collect a list of ordered toppings.
+  * Ex.
+Input: "pepperoni, pineapple"
+  * Ex.
+Output: [pepperoni, pineapple]
-* The program should combine dollar values for all chosen elements and display to user.
+* The program should combine values for all chosen elements into two decimal integer.
+  * Ex.
+Input: "small, pepperoni, pineapple"
+  * Ex.
+Output: 17.00
-* The program should gather descriptive values for all chosen elements and display to user.
+* The program should gather descriptive values for all chosen elements into grammatical string
+  * Ex.
+Input: "small, pepperoni, pineapple"
+  * Ex.
+Output: "one small pepperoni and pineapple pizza"

 ## Link to site